-In construction, if interest in this getting done sooner, then
+In construction, if interested in this getting done sooner, then

 Contents: